mit-cml/yrtoolkit/ct/tutorials/music_maker.md

 Now that you have one <span class="icon" alt="button"></span> Button set working, add code for your other instruments.
 Make sure you have a <span class="icon" alt="button"></span> Button to start the instrument, and one to stop it.
 Also, make sure you add a new <span class="icon" alt="player"></span> Player component for each instrument.
 Remember to name them appropriately!

 # Expand your app

+Here are some ideas to add to your MusicMaker app!

 **Record and play back your music**
 <br />Use the <span class="icon" alt="soundRecorder"></span> SoundRecorder component to record music, and then add another <span class="icon" alt="player"></span> Player component to play the resulting sound.